microsoft/botframework-cli/readme.md

 #### Azure Subscription

 To deploy to Azure, an Azure subscription has to be linked to Team Foundation Server or to Azure Pipelines using the Services tab in the Account Administration section.
-Add the Azure subscription to use in the Build or Release Management definition by opening the Account Administration screen (gear icon on the top-right of the screen) and then click on the Services Tab.
-Create a service endpoint of 'Azure Resource Manager' type.
-For more troubleshooting guidance around endpoint creation, refer [this](https://www.visualstudio.com/en-us/docs/build/actions/azure-rm-endpoint).
+Add the Azure Subscription to use in the Build or Release Management definition following [this guide](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) and create a service endpoint of '[Azure Resource Manager](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#sep-azure-rm)' type.
+For more troubleshooting guidance around endpoint creation, view [here](https://www.visualstudio.com/en-us/docs/build/actions/azure-rm-endpoint).

 ### Parameters of the task